aiven/aiven-docs/docs/products/opensearch/howto/restore-snapshot-opensearch.md

 ## Step 2: Restore the snapshot

 After registering the snapshot repository, restore the snapshot to your Aiven for OpenSearch service.
+This process migrates the data from the repository into your Aiven for OpenSearch cluster.

 <Tabs groupId="restore-snapshot">
 <TabItem value="api" label="API" default>

 ```bash
 curl -X POST "https://SERVICE_NAME.aivencloud.com/_snapshot/my-snapshot-repo/SNAPSHOT_NAME/_restore" \